NuGet/docs.microsoft.com-nuget/docs/policies/NuGet-FAQ.md

 **Is it recommended to upload my test packages to nuget.org?**

-For test purposes, you can use [staging.nuget.org](http://staging.nuget.org), or alternative public NuGet servers like [myget.org](https://myget.org) or [Visual Studio Team Services](https://blogs.msdn.microsoft.com/visualstudioalm/2015/08/27/announcing-package-management-support-for-vsotfs/).
+For test purposes, you can use [int.nugettest.org](https://int.nugettest.org), or alternative public NuGet servers like [myget.org](https://myget.org) or [Visual Studio Team Services](https://blogs.msdn.microsoft.com/visualstudioalm/2015/08/27/announcing-package-management-support-for-vsotfs/).

-Note that packages uploaded to staging.nuget.org may not be preserved.
-See [Goodbye preview](http://blog.nuget.org/20130419/goodbye-preview.html).
+Note that packages uploaded to int.nugettest.org may not be preserved.

 **What is the maximum size of packages I can upload to nuget.org?**